 SPECTACULAR FLUORITE CRYSTALS ON QUARTZ FROM GALLERY 49 IN LA VIESCA (ASTURIAS) IN THIS PIECE WE CAN OBSERVE THE CRYSTALLINE QUALITY OF THE FLUORITE WITH A LIGHT BLUE TONE WHICH MAKES THIS PIECE VERY SPECIAL, PLUS THE MINES ARE CURRENTLY CLOSED AND NO MORE PARTS CAN BE REMOVED.

-Fluorite is a group III mineral (halides) that, according to Strunz's classification, formed the elements calcium and fluorine.
+Fluorite is a group III mineral (halides) that, according to the Strunz classification, forms the elements calcium and fluorine.

-Its structure belongs to the cubic system, and it appears with cubic, octahedral and dodecahedral rhomboid habit.
+Its structure belongs to the cubic system, and is presented with cubic, octahedral and rhombic dodecahedral habits.

 In industry, it is mainly used in iron and steel metallurgy.
-It is used as a source of fluorine and hydrofluoric acid, also in the glazing of ceramics and in the manufacture of optical glasses.
+It is used as a source of fluorine and hydrofluoric acid, and also in the enamelling of ceramics and in the manufacture of optical glass.

 The beauty of the specimens makes it a highly appreciated mineral by museums and private collectors.